E(n)-equivariant Graph Neural Cellular Automata: -equivariant Graph Neural CAs

 \section{\En-equivariant Graph Neural CAs}

 Our work builds on the connection between isotropic GCAs and EGNNs.
-This can be seen by comparing \autoref{eq:gca} with Equations~\ref{eq:coord_update} and~\ref{eq:node_update}.
-Specifically, we consider a setting in which a \emph{parametrised} transition rule is implemented with a single \En-equivariant Graph Convolution (EGC) acting on a continuous state space $\gS \equiv \sR^{\cd+\hd}$, or $\gS \equiv \sR^{2\cd+\hd}$ when velocity is included.
-A layered EGNN is also a possible and viable approach to modeling transition rules, especially if one wants to account for higher-order neighbours when performing a single state update \citep{chan2018lenia}.

-We introduce \En-Equivariant Graph Neural Cellular Automata, \models for short.
-They use a single EGC for the parameterised transition rule $\trule$.
-Similarly to plain cellular automata, $\trule$ is repeatedly applied over time:
+This becomes apparent by comparing \autoref{eq:gca} with Equations~\ref{eq:coord_update} and~\ref{eq:node_update}.
+Specifically, we consider a setting in which a \emph{neural parametrised} transition rule $\trule$ is implemented with a single \En-equivariant Graph Convolution (EGC) acting on a continuous state space $\gS \equiv \sR^{\cd+\hd}$, or $\gS \equiv \sR^{2\cd+\hd}$ when velocity is included.
+We call such model \En-equivariant GNCAs, \models for short.
+Similarly to standard CAs, $\trule$ is repeatedly applied over time:

 where $\rmX$ represents input node coordinates and $\rmH$ represents input node features.
 Note that (i) to avoid clutter in \autoref{eq:egnca_transition} we did not consider possibly available edge attributes $\rmE$, (ii) a similar formulation is possible when velocities $\rmV$ are available (cf. \autoref{eq:vel_update}), and (iii) the dependency of $\trule$ on a static graph $\gG$ is left implicit in order to keep notation uncluttered.
 The overall state configuration $\rmS$ of an \model is defined as $\rmS = [\rmX, \rmH]$, or $\rmS = [\rmX, \rmH, \rmV]$ when velocity is available, and consequently we denote the $t$-times application of the model transition rule as $\rmS' = \trule^{t} (\rmS)$.
-Importantly, the transition rules we consider are 1-step Markovian, meaning that automaton state at step $t+1$ is fully determined by the state at step $t$.
+Note that the transition rules we consider is 1-step Markovian, meaning that automaton state at step $t+1$ is fully determined by the state at step $t$.

+\paragraph{On the single-layered architecture} Using a single layer for $\trule$ entails (i) optimizing less parameters and (ii) having the strictest possible locality bottleneck, i.e.\ nodes are \emph{exclusively} influenced by their immediate surroundings and do not have direct access to the global state of the entire system.
+In fact, using more layers would make the tasks we will study (cf. \Cref{sec:exp}) less local---and \emph{less} challenging---because the model can account for a larger and more informative receptive field when transitioning from $\rmS_t$ to $\rmS_{t+1}$.
+This is a common design choice in NCA literature \citep{mordvintsev2020growing, mordvintsev2022growing, palm2022variational, grattarola2021learning}.
+However, a layered EGNN is still a viable approach for $\trule$ if we want to account for higher-order neighbours when performing a state update, as in the artificial life system Lenia \citep{chan2018lenia}.